dendibakh/dendibakh.github.io/_posts/contests/2021-02-05-Performance-analysis-and-tuning-contest-5.md

 You are not allowed to modify the compilation flags, modify configuration files, etc. Please note that this rule is not written in stone, if you believe that for good performance it is necessary to change other files as well, let us know and we can agree to change this rule.

 This task is tough and you will want to cooperate with other participants.
-We created a DISCORD channel to facilitate cooperation, and we will be answering all questions there.
-Join the channel if you wish to cooperate.
-TODO Add link.
+We created a discord channel to facilitate cooperation, and we will be answering all questions there.
+Join the channel using this [link](https://discord.gg/VjACqGzHgS).

 The target configuration for this challenge is TODO (Denis: let's take a newer CPU and also include for example ARM on Raspberry PI) Skylake CPU (e.g. Intel Core i7-6700) + 64-bit Linux (e.g. Ubuntu 20.04) + Clang 10.
 Although you are free to use whatever environment you have access to.
 It's fine if you solve the challenge on Intel, AMD, or ARM CPU.
 Also, you can do your experiments on Windows[^1] or Mac since `cmake` is used for building the benchmark.
 The reason why we define the target configuration is to have a unified way to assess all the submissions.
 In the end, it is not about getting the best score, but about practicing performance optimizations.